informalsystems/hermes/relayer-framework/docs/technical_background.md

 This may be essential for reasons such as performance.
-For instance, depending on where `greet` is called, it may be desirable to load all details about a person from the database so that it can be cached, or minimal details to save bandwidth.
+For instance, depending on where `greet` is called, it may be desirable to load all details about a person from the database so that it can be cached, or with minimal details to save bandwidth.

 From the perspective of `greet`, it does not matter what fields a `Person` type has, as long as it can extract the name of the person as string.